cwboden/.dotfiles/docs/_posts/2023-03-08-neon-white-level-walkthrough.md

 ### Finishing out the Level
 As seen from the vista, the first `Purify` is used to break down the door.
-The player must avoid some laser on their way into the structure, similar to the first section of the level.
+The player must avoid some lasers on their way into the structure, similar to the first section of the level.
 This time, however, they're attached in a chain, too.